East Harbor Seafood Palace

 About East Harbor Seafood Palace

 East Harbor Seafood Palace is a Chinese restaurant in New York City with a $$ price range, casual dress code, daily hours from 9 AM to 10 PM.
-With those verified basics, it is best described straightforwardly: a New York City Chinese option for diners who want practical details before deciding whether it fits their plans.
+It is best described straightforwardly: a New York City Chinese option for diners who want practical details before deciding whether it fits their plans.

-The confirmed information is useful but limited.
-East Harbor Seafood Palace has Michelin Plate recognition for 2025, which offers a quality signal, but the verified record here does not establish a specific menu format, signature dishes, seating style, private-room setup, delivery options, or dietary accommodations.
+East Harbor Seafood Palace has Michelin Plate recognition for 2025, offering a quality signal.
+For menu format, signature dishes, seating style, private-room setup, delivery options, or dietary accommodations, check directly with the restaurant.
 Plan around the facts that are clear: Chinese cuisine, $$ pricing, casual dress, consistent daily hours.

 A New York City Chinese restaurant with clear practical basics